310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
-Yeah, because you’ve already done a great job commanding us in RB.
+Yeah, because you’ve already done a great job leading us in RB.
 The rest of us should be the ones trying for the position of the next commander, right?

 So, could I ask you to draw the lines for us after everyone’s chosen a spot in the ladder, Nagumo?
 That way, the next commander will inherit your resolve!
 {% endbubble %}